Blog>Cost Guides>Concrete removal cost guide

 Cost to dig out concrete floor

-If you have a concrete floor you want to remove, you’ll most likely be charged a standard price for the work.
-The average cost to dig out concrete floor is around £60 per m3.
+If you have a concrete floor you want to remove, you'll most likely be charged a standard price for the work.
+The average cost to dig out concrete floor is around £200per m3.

-That said, we always recommend contacting local concrete removal experts to get accurate quotes for the cost to dig up concrete floor in your area.
+That said, we always recommend contacting local concrete removal experts to get accurate quotes.

 Cost to dig up and replace concrete floor

-If you want to dig up and then replace your concrete floor, you’ll need to factor in the cost of dig out the floor £60 per m3 and then add the cost for installing the new floor.
-The average cost of pouring concrete starts from around £150 per m3.
+If you want to dig up and then replace your concrete floor, you'll need to factor in the cost of dig out the floor £200per m3 and then add the cost of installing the new floor.
+The average cost of pouring concrete starts from around £100 per m3.

 For more information about the prices on replacing a concrete floor, check out our concrete pouring cost guide.